tuongtranngoc/tuongtranngoc.github.io/_posts/2023-12-07-cross-entropy.md

 ## What is the Cross Entropy?
 `Cross Entropy` is a measure of the difference between two probability distribution for a random variable or set of events.
 This concept may sound confusing, I will start with a simple theory to detail understand.

-As you know, rare events are more uncertain or more surprising and require more information to represent them than common events.
+As you know, rare events are more uncertain and require more information to represent them than common events.
+In other words, to avoid imbalance between events in machine learning problems .

 We can calculate the amount of information there is in an event using the probability of the event.
 This is called `self-information` or simply the `information` and can be calculated for a discrete event x as follows:

 $$I(x) = -log(p(x))$$